Pizza Night and Beyond: extended bolus can reduce bg spikes (and your stress!)

 Insulin pumps allow you to alter how much of a bolus is delivered and when, resulting in different bolus shapes:

-1. Normal Bolus delivers the entire dose immediately.
+delivers the entire dose immediately.
 For example, if 6 units (U) of insulin is the desired dose, all 6U will be delivered within moments of pressing the "Okay" button.
-This is most similar to giving insulin by injection; the insulin acts as quickly as possible for its type, because the entire dose is being delivered at once, and so will return high blood sugar to target more quickly than the other bolus shapes (2 and 3 below).
+This is most similar to giving insulin by injection; the insulin acts as quickly as possible for its type, because the entire dose is being delivered at once, and so will return high blood sugar to target more quickly than the other bolus shapes (below).

 When should I use a Normal Bolus?